whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 For millions of years, every child was trained for beautiful qualities, in part so they would have the strength to stand for a culture of mutual respect in solidarity with others.
 Only in recent times have people been trained otherwise.

-And what is the result? _Predatory behavior is pervasive._
+And what is the result? _Abusive behavior is pervasive._

 To maintain this way of life, we are continually reconquered: our bravest, wisest, and most generous spiritual leaders are attacked or killed.
 We are trapped in financial desperation and surrounded by deceit in the news media.
 Authoritarian religions train people to obey corrupt leaders.
 Leaders propagate racist, sexist, and hateful attitudes, and force poor people to fight their wars so the rich get even richer.
 Solidarity movements are continually sabotaged.
 Pollution and economic "development" poison and scar the living world that we're all part of.
 Selfishness is rewarded throughout the economy.
 And ongoing widespread childhood deprivation and abuse trains many people to support all this or resist ineffectively in countless different ways.

-### It is Time to End this Pervasive Predation
+### It is Time to End this Pervasive Abuse

-Ending this predation will require creating new healthy nations, one community at a time, where _everyone agrees on the laws and everyone bravely upholds them, taking humans' and nonhumans' needs into account._
+Ending this abuse will require creating new healthy nations, one community at a time, where _everyone agrees on the laws and everyone bravely upholds them, taking humans' and nonhumans' needs into account._

 You and the people around you can do this.
 Explore paths to creating a new healthy nation in _Part 3 - The Deepest Revolution._